 Personal calculators are not allowed, but an onscreen calculator (basic 4-function) is provided on some questions.

 The purpose of the placement test is to accurately assess your present skills in English and math.
 First, we recommend that you become familiar with the test format.
 Next, you may want to refresh some of your skills.
-Start here with the sample questions.
-For more practice, try the Sample Questions with Detailed Explanations or try the Accuplacer Study App.
+Start here with The College Board’s Accuplacer Study Resources.

 You neither pass nor fail this test.
 Results are used only to place you in courses according to your current level of skills.